Precious Okoye: Career

 She started modelling in 2013 in Lagos.
 In 2017, she won the face of Black Opal Nigeria.

 Miss Polo Nigeria

 She was crowned the winner and queen of the 2019 edition of the Miss Polo Nigeria held in Lagos, Nigeria on the 24th July, 2019.
 The pageantry drew 35 contestants each representing each state in Nigeria.

 Miss Polo International

 Precious represented Nigeria at the Miss Polo International 2019 edition, held on 14 September 2019 at Jumeirah Zabeel Saray, Dubai, where she won the Miss Polo Africa title and placed top 5.
 23 delegates and models from other countries contested in the pageantry.

+Miss Africa 2022

+She participated as the Nigerian delegate in the Miss Africa pageant held in Calabar, Cross River State.
+The competition featured 17 contestants from various African nations.
+She won and became the first Nigerian to win the Miss Africa Pageant.